Fatima bint Al-Aswad

 Fatima bint Al-Aswad (فاطمة بنت الأسود) was a contemporary of the Islamic prophet Muhammad.
 She was the first Muslim to undergo the hudud penalty for theft; her hand was cut off by order of Muhammad himself.

 Early life

 Fatima was from the Makhzum clan of the Quraysh tribe in Mecca.
-She is also known as Umm Amr bint Sufyan; since Sufyan was the son of Al-Aswad ibn Abd al-Asad, it appears that Al-Aswad was actually her grandfather.
+She was also known as Umm Amr bint Sufyan; since Sufyan was the son of Al-Aswad ibn Abd al-Asad, it appears that Al-Aswad was actually her grandfather.
 His brother Abu Salama was therefore her grand-uncle.

 Fatima's mother was Fatima bint Abd al-Uzza ibn Abi Qays from the Amir ibn Luayy clan, making Huwaytib ibn Abd al-Uzza her maternal uncle.
 Fatima had two brothers, Habbar and Abd Allah, who were early converts to Islam.

 In March 624 Al-Aswad ibn Abd al-Asad fought on the side of the pagans at the Battle of Badr.
 He was killed there by Muhammad's uncle Hamza.

 Fatima became a Muslim and gave allegiance to Muhammad.
 It is not stated whether she did this at the Conquest of Mecca or earlier.